fbkarsdorp/fbkarsdorp.github.com/news/forgotten-books.md

 ---
-title: New article in Science about estimating cultural loss
+title: New article in Science on estimating cultural loss
 date: 2022-02-17
 snippet: Using Unseen Species models on Cultural data
 ---